tribbloid/spookystuff/query.md

         S"span[property=dbo:abstract]".text ~ 'abstract
     ).toDF().collect().foreach(println) //this search for movies named "Gladiator" on dbpedia Lookup API (http://wiki.dbpedia.org/projects/dbpedia-lookup) and link to their entity pages to extract their respective abstracts

-Join is a shorthand for flatten/explode + fetch, in which case the data/elements being flatten is equivalent to a foreign key.
+Join is a shorthand for flatten/explode + fetch, in which case the data/elements being flatten is similar to a foreign key in relational database.

 Parameters: